BenedictCodesHere/Weather-Dashboard/README.md

 1. Search in the search field for a city.
 2. The current weather is displayed.
 3. Underneath this, you have the five-day forecast for the weather.
+4. Beneath the five-day forecast, you have the Google Maps Embed showing a satellite view of the city.
 4. You can search for another city, or alternatively click one of the buttons to get the forecast for your saved searches.
 ## Screenshot Of Deployed Application